| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 line up on them straight.
 The car following me decided to go under me just as I lifted and

+he caught my left rear tire with his right front.
 When his front end came down he was in the lumps and the car dug in

 and flipped.
 Meanwhile, my car hit the lumps and flew through the air and came down on all